bristol-tech-fair/btf-frontend/README.md

 More about storybook [here](https://storybook.js.org/).

-## `new=<component-name> yarn component`
+## `yarn component <component-name>`

 Our component generator script, replace `<component-name>` with the actual name of your component.
-This will take care of creating the correct files and git branches for you.
+This will take care of creating the correct files for you.

 Any questions please start on discussion with the [lead team](https://github.com/orgs/bristol-tech-fair/teams/lead-team).